Ripnrip/ai-lip-sync-app/README.md

 ```

 Available configurations:
-- Memory limits for Docker
+- Memory limits for Docker (if using Docker)
 - Custom port for the web interface
 - Force specific architecture (CPU/GPU/ARM)